 During the resumed session in 2014, South Africa sent a note verbale on the Legal Resources Centre (LRC), a South African NGO that builds cohesive and collective understanding of the global threats to people living in poverty, requesting that the Committee defer the application until the 2015 session (presumably for when it is a Committee member).
 After an intervention by Israel, the Committee asked the Secretariat to inform South Africa of the Committee's working methods and denied their request for deferment.
 As a compromise, the Committee said it would be willing to grant more time for South Africa to gather information.
-The Committee agreed to defer consideration of the NGO until the end of the 'List of Deferred Applications' in the same session.
+The Committee agreed to defer consideration of the NGO until the end of the 'List. of Deferred Applications' in the same session.
 South Africa agreed to this way forward.
 However, Mozambique, clearly on behalf of South Africa, asked questions to LRC, including asking the NGO to explain where else it operates, since the NGO claims national membership but indicates international work; and to clarify what kinds of projects it carries out and who its beneficiaries are.
+LRC was finally recommended for accreditation by the Committee in February 2017.

 The Permanent Representative of Vietnam, as an observer State, made an oral statement registering Vietnam's protest against the Khmer's Kampuchea-Krom Federation's (KKF) application for consultative status, which had been recommended consensually earlier in the session.
-The KKF is a US-based NGO that attempts 'through the use of peaceful measures and international laws, to seek freedom, justice, and the right to self-determination for the Indigenous Khmer-Krom Peoples living under the oppression of the Vietnamese government in Kampuchea-Krom'.
+The KKF is a US-based NGO that attempts 'through the use of peaceful measures and international laws, to seek freedom, justice, and the right to self-determination for the Indigenous Khmer-Krom Peoples living under the oppression of the Vietnamese Government in Kampuchea-Krom'.
 Vietnam said the NGO advocates and promotes secession and that its 'dark aims and ill-will and illegal acts' make it utterly unqualified for consultative status.
 Vietnam asked the Committee to take appropriate action to prevent KKF from getting consultative status.
-Several delegations - including Pakistan, Cuba, Russia, India, Venezuela, Nicaragua, and Turkey - noted they would carefully consider the request and take appropriate action at ECOSOC in July.
-Only the US spoke against the application being reconsidered by ECOSOC, arguing that, along with other delegations, it had considered the application closely and a review of the materials submitted by Vietnam did not justify an overturning by ECOSOC of the Committee's decision to recommend status to KKE.22
+Several delegations - including continued on next page

+Pakistan, Cuba, Russia, India, Venezuela, Nicaragua, and Turkey - noted they would carefully consider the request and take appropriate action at ECOSOC in July.
+Only the US spoke against the application being reconsidered by ECOSOC, arguing that, along with other delegations, it had considered the application closely and a review of the materials submitted by Vietnam did not justify an overturning by ECOSOC of the Committee's decision to recommend status to KKF.
+KKF returned to apply for consultative status in 2016 when Vietnam once again expressed its objection to the application.
+The Committee voted to close the KKF's application and in the process denied the NGO the right to speak in its own defense.
+A month later, ECOSOC confirmed the decision.